8 Secrets to Running a Design Business That Let's You Travel More

 Planning Like a Pro: 6 Effective Tips for Organizing Your Editorial Calendar

 If you're reading this, chances are you can understand the struggle all too well.
 It's the middle of the week, and you haven't managed to share anything on Instagram yet.
 On top of that, you have a backlog of content from site visits that you haven't had the chance to sift through.
-As an interior designer, “social media manager” can feel like yet another hat you have to wear..
-But fear not!
+As an interior designer, “social media manager” can feel like yet another hat you have to wear... but fear not!
 By implementing a well-designed editorial calendar, you can bring order to the chaos and find your rhythm in no time.
 Let’s dive in.

 An editorial calendar can be described as a comprehensive plan outlining specific themes, determining the content you'll post on designated days, and scheduling it well in advance, often spanning weeks or even months.
 This includes photos and videos for social media, newsletters, blog content, and anything else you share online.
 So, how can you make the most of it?

-1. Use an effective platform.
+1. Use an Effective Platform

 You may already be using project management software or programs that you could also use for creating your editorial calendar.
 Incorporate your content into your workspace scope.
 Asana, Trello, and Monday.com are just a few popular options.